 Kali leads 200-hour teacher trainings, has been a lead instructor for the Chicago School of Yoga's teacher training program, and is co-chair of the Vivekananda East-West Yoga Festival held each January at the Hindu Temple of Greater Chicago.
 She's also a Yoga Alliance YACEP (continuing education provider).

 She continues to study yoga with Sri Dharma Mittra and others; Vedanta (yoga philosophy) with Jim Gilman of The Silent Way in Oakland, CA; and to sit in the presence of Gurudev Swami Bhubaneshwarananda in Jaipur, India.

-Kali's new book, Beyond the Mat: Don't Just Do Yoga - Live It", is now available!
-You can find it here.
+Kali's 2018 book, Beyond the Mat: Don't Just Do Yoga - Live It, is available here.

 Since 1998, Kali's writing - including her India diaries, workshop and restaurant reviews and her "On the Mat" cartoon - have appeared in Yoga Chicago magazine - where her "Beyond the Mat" column also appears.

 A journalist for over 30 years, her byline (as Cara Jepsen) appeared in The (UK) Guardian, Salon, Brink.com, Billboard, Book, Chicago Magazine, Chicago Reader, Chicago Sun-Times, Chicago Tribune, Time Out Chicago, NewCity, and Crain’s Chicago Business.
 From 1993 to 2013 she was the media columnist for the Illinois Entertainer, and for eight years she wrote the Chicago Reader's "Days of the Week" Calendar.
 She's written film and music criticism for the Reader and music criticism for the Chicago Tribune.
 She also contributed chapters to the books DK's Real City Chicago guide and SPIN Underground USA.